As the church and MCC work together, peace grows in Kikwit

 nurse giving medicine to a child

-Esperance Milonga Mawusa, pharmacy attendant, gives Angele Kingenzi free medication for malaria at Kanzombi Secondary Hospital.
+Pharmacy assistant Esperance Milonga Mawusa gives free malaria medication to Angele Kingenzi at Kanzombi Secondary Hospital.
+Justin Makangara/MCC/Fairpicture

-Tangudiki says the nurses have learned to understand this trauma response and how to help people deal with their emotions through the trauma training MCC provided.
-The hospital also provides primary care to displaced people for free, including disease prevention and medication for common ailments, such as malaria and waterborne diseases.
+Tangudiki explains that nurses have learned to understand this post-traumatic reaction and help people manage their emotions through trauma training provided by the MCC.
+The hospital also provides free basic care to the displaced, including disease prevention measures and medication for common illnesses such as malaria and waterborne diseases.

-However, CEFMC also has worked with MCC to lower the rate of waterborne diseases, which cause nausea, vomiting and diarrhea, by drilling two wells.
-Potable water from a well drilled in Kanzombi in 2021 has reduced waterborne diseases treated at the hospital from 38% to 9%, Tangudiki says.
+Additionally, by drilling two wells, CEFMC worked with MCC to reduce the rate of waterborne diseases that caused nausea, vomiting, and diarrhea.
+Drinking water from a well drilled in Kanzombi in 2021 helped reduce hospital treatment for waterborne diseases from 38% to 9%, Tangudiki says.

 Clean water has improved the health of thousands of people in Kikwit.
-It also reduces the fighting that commonly took place at remote springs where people used to get their water, even though it wasn’t potable.
-Youth, whose parents expected them to get water multiple times a day, would fight over who could access the single water pipe first.
+It has also helped reduce frequent fights at remote springs where people used to collect water, even if it wasn't safe to drink.
+Young people, whose parents demanded they fetch water several times a day, would fight over who would be the first to access the only water pipe.

-Now that the wells are located near where people live, adults can get water throughout the day.
-They have time to get water and work together in the fields that CEFMC provided to the most vulnerable displaced people and their host families.
+Now that the wells are located close to where they live, adults can collect water throughout the day.
+They have time to fetch water and work together in the fields that CEFMC has provided to the most vulnerable displaced people and their host families.

 Image